-Decorating your front door with a Christmas wreath is one of the many traditions for homeowners in Berkshire, Buckinghamshire, Hampshire, Surrey, Oxford and South East.
+Decorating your front door with a Christmas wreath is one of the many traditions for Berkshire, Buckinghamshire, Hampshire, Surrey, Oxford and South East homeowners.

-Whether you have a composite door, aluminium entrance door, a traditional timber door, or modern uPVC front door, a festive wreath adds Christmas cheer to the entrance of your home.
+Whether you have a composite door, an aluminium entrance door, a traditional timber door, or a modern uPVC front door, a festive wreath adds Christmas cheer to the entrance of your home.

 If you haven’t decided between hanging a fresh holly Christmas wreath or an artificial door wreath, we look at ways to hang a wreath without making holes or damaging the front door.